mgomez05/turnitin-bigger-coding-exercise/README.md

 The application also uses some "borrowed" assets for the purpose of creating a more stylistically interesting web page:
 - The text color of all the text on the page is the same as the primary text on Turnitin's web page: `#003C46`
 - The two main background colors are also the same as the primary background colors on Turnitin's web page: `#FFFFFF` and `#F5F5F5`
+- The web page's tab logo (i.e. "favicon") is taken directly from the Dog CEO web page https://dog.ceo/

 ## Instructions for Running this Application